thoughtfuleagledev/fullstackEd/README.md

 # Full-Stack Web Development Learning Journey

 Welcome to my full-stack web development portfolio!
-I started this journey on May 5, 2025, with the goal of becoming a full-stack developer by October 3, 2025, targeting roles in the $85k–$110k range.
+I started this journey on May 5, 2025, with the goal of becoming a full-stack developer by October, 2025.
 This repository (`fullstackEd`) tracks my progress, projects, and skills as I work through Udemy, freeCodeCamp, and hands-on projects.

 ## Progress Timeline